 Each year, more than 50 acts join Pride Cymru.
 They range from pop stars and drag queens to famous faces and local celebrities.
 Past headliners include Texas, Sonique, Melanie C, Atomic Kitten, Gok Wan, Boney M and Charlotte Church.

-Held on the City Hall Lawns in Cardiff, Pride Cymru takes place in the heart of the city.
+Pride Cymru takes place in the heart of the city.
+It is usually held on the City Hall Lawns in Cardiff.
+For 2023 it will be held in Cardiff Castle.
 Not only has it made the event easily accessible for anyone travelling to the capital of Wales, but it is also in one of Cardiff’s most vibrant areas.

 Opens the curtains for drag performers and comedians